NVIDIA/aistore/README.md

 Note that the PageMarker returned as a part of pagelist is for the next page.

-## Cache Rebalancing
+## Rebalancing

-DFC rebalances its cached content based on the DFC cluster map.
+DFC rebalances its stored content based on the DFC cluster map.
 When cache servers join or leave the cluster, the next updated version (aka generation) of the cluster map gets centrally replicated to all storage targets.
 Each target then starts, in parallel, a background thread to traverse its local caches and recompute locations of the cached items.

 Thus, the rebalancing process is completely decentralized.
 When a single server joins (or goes down in a) cluster of N servers, approximately 1/Nth of the content will get rebalanced via direct target-to-target transfers.